Lānaʻi hookbill: Description

 The Lānaʻi hookbill was a plump, medium-sized bird.
 It was about 6 in in length, and the weight is unknown.
 It had greenish olive upperparts and pale whitish yellow underparts, as well as a yellow or white superciliary line.
 The chin and throat were white.
 The wings' secondaries had a distinctive and conspicuous white wing patch.
 Due to the subdued colors of the sole specimen, it is believed that it was a female, suggesting that the male would have had a brighter plumage, especially in the superciliary line.
 The eyes, which were large for a bird of the hookbill's size, were dark brown and the muscular legs were gray with yellow toepads.

 The hookbill's distinguishing characteristic was a heavy, parrotlike bill.
 The upper mandible hooked sharply downwards, while the heavy lower mandible hooked sharply upwards towards the middle of the upper mandible.
 This structure left a gap between the two mandibles when the bird held its beak closed.
 It is believed that the bill was pale pink in coloration.
 The jaw muscles were particularly well developed around the bill.
 The hookbill's tongue was primitive and nontubular.

 Like other Hawaiian honeycreepers, the hookbill possessed a distinctive musty odor.
 The bird's only known vocalization was an inconspicuous chirp; however, all other Hawaiian honeycreepers are excellent vocalists that demonstrate an array of sounds, and therefore the hookbill likely had a broader, unrecorded repertoire.

 Distribution and habitat

 The Lānaʻi hookbill was endemic to the island of Lānaʻi in Hawaii.
 All recorded sightings of the species were made from the southwestern end of Lānaʻi's forests, which included the Kaiholena Valley and Waiakeakua.
 These sightings were between 2,000 and 2600 ft in elevation.
 However, the species' habitat once covered thousands of acres on Lānaʻi, and it is possible that the species once had a broader range on the island.
 The species was non-migratory.

-It is believed that the Lānaʻi hookbill inhabited montane dry forests on Lānaʻi dominated by ʻakoko (Euphorbia species) and ōpuhe (Urera glabra).
+It is believed that the Lānaʻi hookbill inhabited montane dry forests on Lānaʻi dominated by ʻakoko (Euphorbia species) and ōpuhe (Touchardia sandwicensis).
 The unique shape of the hookbill's bill, particularly when compared with the ʻōʻū's bill, and its apparent rarity suggested that the species was an extreme specialist and was therefore restricted to this habitat.